apache/hudi/hudi-utils/confid_doc.md

 ---

 > #### hoodie.cleaner.commits.retained
-> Number of commits to retain.
-So data will be retained for num_of_commits * time_between_commits (scheduled).
-This also directly translates into how much you can incrementally pull on this table<br>
+> Number of commits to retain, without cleaning.
+This will be retained for num_of_commits * time_between_commits (scheduled).
+This also directly translates into how much data retention the table supports for incremental queries.<br>
 > `Default Value: 10`<br>
 > `Config Param: CLEANER_COMMITS_RETAINED_PROP`<br>

 ---

 > #### hoodie.record.size.estimation.threshold
-> Hudi will use the previous commit to calculate the estimated record size by totalBytesWritten/totalRecordsWritten.
-If the previous commit is too small to make an accurate estimation, Hudi will search commits in the reverse order, until find a commit has totalBytesWritten larger than (PARQUET_SMALL_FILE_LIMIT_BYTES * RECORD_SIZE_ESTIMATION_THRESHOLD)<br>
+> We use the previous commits' metadata to calculate the estimated record size and use it  to bin pack records into partitions.
+If the previous commit is too small to make an accurate estimation,  Hudi will search commits in the reverse order, until we find a commit that has totalBytesWritten  larger than (PARQUET_SMALL_FILE_LIMIT_BYTES * this_threshold)<br>
 > `Default Value: 1.0`<br>
 > `Config Param: RECORD_SIZE_ESTIMATION_THRESHOLD_PROP`<br>